Spatial sound technology that uses headphones to reproduce the sound field environment of the studio

 2. The availability of specialised software

-In the month of June, specialised software designed to produce spatial sound content for headphones utilising 360VME profile data is anticipated to become available.
+In the month of June, specialized software designed to produce spatial sound content for headphones utilizing 360VME profile data is anticipated to become available.

 5: Made available by each studio once they have finished putting the measurement service into place at the studio.